 6. Participate within and contribute to the community

-Eligibility/ Priority Enrollment: Adults have priority enrollment privilege in all classes offered by the San Mateo Adult School.
-Enrollment in some classes (eg. adults with substantially disabilities) may be restricted.
+Adults have priority enrollment privileges in all classes offered by the San Mateo Adult School.
+Enrollment in some classes (e.g. substantially handicapped) may be restricted.
 Current high school students may attend only if enrollment is voluntary and occurs in conjunction with parent and high school counselor approval.

-Call Back Lists: Registrants in excess of the class maximum will be notified by mail or phone and their checks returned.
-Their names may be added to a Call Back List, if they desire.
-Only previously enrolled students will be admitted on the first meeting.
+Registrants in excess of the class maximum will be notified by mail or phone and their check returned.
+Their names may be added to a Call Back List if they desire.
 Office staff will contact students from the Call Back List in the order they are listed if space becomes available, or if there is sufficient interest to offer another class.
 Call Back Lists are discarded at the end of each registration period.

-Textbooks and Materials: Some classes require the purchase of books, or other materials while others include the book in the published fee.
-Online classes do not require textbooks.
-All materials are available online.
+Some classes require the purchase of books or other materials.
+Online classes do not require textbooks because materials are available online.
 However, some software courses do require you to have the proper software.
 See your class requirements at www.smace.org.
-ESL classes do not require the purchase of books: many students however, prefer to own the books they use in class to they may also use them at home.
-Books may be purchased at the Adult School office at 789 E. Poplar Ave., San Mateo.
+ESL classes do not require the purchase of books; however many students prefer to own the books they use in class to use at home.
+ESL books may be purchased at the SMART Center at 789 E. Poplar Ave., San Mateo.

-Attendance Policy Towards Children: Children and infants are not allowed in our Adult Education classes, however, babysitting is available at some elementary school locations.
+Children and infants are not allowed in our Adult Education classes.

-No Smoking: By state law smoking is not permitted by anyone anywhere on any of the campuses of the San Mateo Union High School District.
+By state law, smoking is not permitted by anyone anywhere on any of the campuses of the San Mateo Union High School District.